yjg30737/pyqt-detailed-progress-dialog/README.md

 https://user-images.githubusercontent.com/55078043/150727857-2efcf017-82e9-4292-948d-ab45047b1c8d.mp4

 This video is incomplete.
+It should've shown the progression completely, from 0% to 100%.
+But it failed.
 I can tell you why.

 First, i can't help but start in the middle of progress.
 Because i don't know how to start the record the video immediately when i run certain script.